Cyber-attacks do happen, but they don’t have to happen to you. By following just a few tips, you can drastically minimize your risk of attack.

 - Always use a surge protector or UPS (Uninterruptable Power Supply — also called a Battery Backup) to protect your computer or device from a power surge.
 Power surges can result in loss or damage to equipment connected to the device.

 Keep all personal devices and their software current and up to date.
 If possible, set the software to update automatically.
-This will ensure that any security vulnerabilities that are found in the software will be patched, making the device more secure.
-If a device indicates that an update or restart is needed, schedule a time to do so to ensure that the device will always have the latest security applied.
+This will ensure that any security vulnerabilities found in the software will be patched, making the device more secure.
+If a device indicates that an update or restart is needed, schedule a time to ensure that the device will always have the latest security applied.

 A major line of defense for protecting a computer or other devices is utilizing antivirus software, as well as keeping it up to date.
 Doing so will maximize a computer's ability to avoid becoming infected with malware.
 Students, faculty, and staff with a valid EUID and password can download a free copy of McAfee Antivirus for Windows or Mac.
 Go to https://itss.untsystem.edu/security/antivirus-download to get your free copy.

-Hardware and software failures occasionally happen, but the impact of a failure can be minimized by maintaining regular backups of important files.
+Hardware and software failures occasionally happen, but you can minimize the impact of a failure by maintaining regular backups of important files.

 - While working on documents or other files, save often.